-Out of the blue the other day, my son said to me from the backseat of our truck, “Mom, I want us to bake a cake.”
+Out of the blue the other day, my son said to me from the backseat, “Mom, I want us to bake a cake.”
 Never one to shy away from baked goods, I replied, “Sure, what kind of cake do you want to make?”
 “A fancy one.
 You, know the one with lots of levels that looks like a triangle?”
 If you’re as confused as I was, let me clarify.
 It took me until the next day to figure out that he was talking about a tiered cake – like a wedding cake – with eight layers (at least that’s how many he thought it should have).

 - Using a stand mixer with the whisk attachment, beat whipped cream until stiff peaks form.
 This will take several minutes at high speed, but is crucial to stabilizing the frosting. *TIP – chill the metal bowl and whisk in the freezer for 20 minutes to help keep the whipped cream cold.
 Set the whipped cream in the refrigerator while you whip the cream cheese.

 - Beat the cream cheese with sugar and vanilla for several minutes.
 It should be super creamy and fluffy.

 - Add chopped strawberries to the cream cheese, then fold in the chilled whipped cream.

 - Make sure your cake is completely cooled before adding the frosting.

 Does a Cake with Fresh Strawberries Need to be refrigerated?